 Welcome to the capital city of Laos.
 This place is bustling with cars, tuk-tuks, and people.
 Though personally, it is my least favorite place in Laos as I am not a city person.
 Nonetheless, it is still well worth the visit and there are some cool places of interest to check out.

-Patuxai is a popular landmark among tourist and might even remind you of a certain attraction in Paris.
+Patuxai is a popular landmark among tourists and might even remind you of a certain attraction in Paris.
 You also cannot come here without checking out some of the gorgeous temples.
 There are plenty around!
-Also if you do have a little extra time to spend in Vientiane I have heard that the Buddha Park makes an excellent day trip.
+Also if you do have a little extra time to spend in Vientiane I have heard that Buddha Park makes an excellent day trip.

 As a foreigner, I had never heard much about it, but Laos was actually part of the Secret War during the 60s and 70s.
 Actually, it was bombed so much that it was equivalent to one planeload of bombs being dropped every 8 minutes for a decade.
 It actually still holds the title of the most bombed country on earth.
 As you can imagine this had a major effect on the local people and resulted in many lost limbs.
 The organization COPE in Vientiane was set up to assist them.
-Providing artificial limbs, wheelchairs and physical rehabilitation.
+Providing artificial limbs, wheelchairs, and physical rehabilitation.
 Visiting the COPE center is well worth it and an extremely educational experience.

-Where To Stay In Vientiane
+Where To Stay In Vientiane On Our Laos Itinerary

 Personally, I have not fallen in love with any particular part of Vientiane.
-Though, on my more recent stay, we did stay in a decent area which had a nearby minimart, local restaurants, and western eateries.
+Though, on my more recent stay, we did stay in a decent area that had a nearby minimart, local restaurants, and western eateries.
 It was also a quick walk to the riverfront where you can find the daily night markets.

 Here is where we stayed at Mixay Paradise Guesthouse.
-I honestly did not find the accommodation itself overwhelming great (we were in an internal room with no window).
+I honestly did not find the accommodation itself overwhelmingly great (we were in an internal room with no window).
 Though, it was fine enough for one night.
 Rates start at around $20.00 per night and honestly the pictures online look like much better rooms than what we had (we booked directly with the guesthouse).

 How To Get To Vientiane From Vang Vieng

 Again I do recommend taking a minivan over a bus due to the comfortability factor.
 Though, that is ultimately up to you whether you are wanting to save those couple of dollars or not.
-The transport can either be booked at one of the many travel agencies in Vang Vieng, your hotel or in advance from 12.Go Asia.
+The transport can either be booked at one of the many travel agencies in Vang Vieng, your hotel, or in advance from 12.Go Asia.

 Kong Lor (Day 6- 8)